Cocoa bean: Harvest processing

 The wet beans are then transported to a facility so they can be fermented and dried.
-The farmer removes the beans from the pods, packs them into boxes or heaps them into piles, then covers them with mats or banana leaves for three to seven days.
+The farmer packs them into boxes or heaps them into piles, then covers them with mats or banana leaves for three to seven days.
 Finally, the beans are trodden and shuffled about (often using bare human feet) and sometimes, during this process, red clay mixed with water is sprinkled over the beans to obtain a finer color, polish, and protection against molds during shipment to factories in other countries.
-Drying in the sun is preferable to drying by artificial means, as no extraneous flavors such as smoke or oil are introduced which might otherwise taint the flavor.
+Drying in the sun is a common means of drying the beans, particularly among smaller cocoa farmers, as no extraneous flavors such as smoke or oil are introduced which might otherwise taint the flavor as is common in many artificial means of drying.
+However, large-scale chocolate producers often use artificial means because the processes are more controllable and are not dependent on the weather as well as being faster.
+Drying the beans too fast, however, can lead to incomplete chemical and physical processes during the drying process which remove or destroy acidic compounds and that can leave the beans overly acidic, decreasing their quality.

 The beans should be dry for shipment, which is usually by sea.
 Traditionally exported in jute bags, over the last decade, beans are increasingly shipped in "mega-bulk" parcels of several thousand tonnes at a time on ships, or standardized to 62.5 kg per bag and 200 (12.5 MT) or 240 (15 MT) bags per 20 ft container.
 Shipping in bulk significantly reduces handling costs.
 Shipment in bags, either in a ship's hold or in containers, is still common.